SIGPLAN/SIGPLAN.github.io/Conferences/POPL/Principles.md

 * Papers that are clearly below the bar for acceptability may be identified during the online discussion period, and excluded from discussion at the PC meeting.

-* Experience has shown that a two day PC meeting provides adequate time for deliberation while avoiding PC burnout.
+* When hosting an in-person PC meeting, experience has shown that two days are sufficient allow adequate time for deliberation, while avoiding PC burnout.

 * Instead of considering the papers in order from highest-ranked to lowest, consider the papers in a quasi-random order (see article by Kathleen Fisher in [SIGPLAN Notices, 46(4):17, April 2011](https://dl.acm.org/citation.cfm?id=1988042)).